1Mill/notes/books/an-elegant-puzzle.md

 ## Key takways

-Keep the innovation (e.g. feature work) and technical debt (e.g. bugs) for a given system the sole responsibility of a single team.
+Larson suggest that for any system, keep the responsibility of innovation (e.g. features) and technical debt (e.g. bugs) the responsibility of a single team.
+This will avoid the creation of a two class culture in which one class builds new things and then throws those things over a wall for the other class to maintain.

 You only get value when something is finished.